Combatd/AWS_Machine_Learning_SEP1/README.md

 Note that sets aren't faster than lists in general -- membership test is faster for sets, and so is removing an element.
 As long as you don't need these operations, lists are often faster.
 ```

+## 11-12.
+Quiz Optimizing - Common Books

+Looks like using sets to compute the intersection is indeed most efficient in this case!